 - More positive reviews.
-Our research shows that 1-to-1 classes are most likely to encourage 5-star ratings.
+Our research shows that 1-on-1 classes are most likely to encourage 5-star ratings.

 - Increased enrollments.
-1-to-1 learners often provide repeat enrollment opportunities across both group sections and 1-to-1 classes.
+1-on-1 learners often provide repeat enrollment opportunities across both group sections and 1-on-1 classes.

 - Strong learner connections.
-The 1-to-1 setting gives you the opportunity to make an even bigger impact as an educator by helping individual learners follow their passions.
+The 1-on-1 setting gives you the opportunity to make an even bigger impact as an educator by helping individual learners follow their passions.

-What are families looking for in a 1-to-1 experience?
+What are families looking for in a 1-on-1 experience?

 There are several reasons that a learner may be interested in customized curriculum and instruction.
 They may be looking for: